PaperPrototype/voxels-unity-course/07 - Showcase 1/english.md

 ![](https://www.youtube.com/watch?v=iw8U47Nz2TA)

-If you have a picture, yu can uplaod it to imgur.com (or really any site), and then paste the image link like this:
+If you have a picture you can upload it to imgur.com (or really any site), and then paste the image link like this:

 ```
 ![](https://pbs.twimg.com/media/FT0AuTZWAAEgQHU?format=jpg&name=medium)